To Make an Appointment

 Unique Expertise in Pediatric Imaging

-With one of the busiest programs in New England, the Center for Pediatric and Imaging Sedation at Hasbro Children’s Hospital is the only facility in the state with fellowship-trained, board-certified pediatric radiologists with the expertise to perform and interpret pediatric imaging tests, as well as to diagnose conditions unique to children.
+With one of the busiest programs in New England, the Center for Pediatric Imaging at Hasbro Children’s Hospital is the only facility in the state with fellowship-trained, board-certified pediatric radiologists with the expertise to perform and interpret pediatric imaging tests, as well as to diagnose conditions unique to children.
 The center is also the only facility in Rhode Island and southeastern Massachusetts to offer integrated imaging and sedation services for children.
 We conduct tests gently and tailor imaging exams to keep radiation exposure as low as possible.
 In addition to the diversions offered by our child life specialists, our staff has extensive experience helping ease anxiety to make your child’s experience as enjoyable as possible.

 Minimal Exposure to Radiation